 Click an image to start the slide show

-We have a wonderful new venue for our holidays in 2023, Wraxall Yard, nestled in the stunning Dorset countryside.
+We moved to a stunning new venue in 2023, Wraxall Yard, nestled in the Dorset Countryside.
 The beautifully designed, former barnyard buildings, offer wonderful, accessible holiday accommodation and provide the ideal base for us as we continue to create our holiday magic.

 Over the years we have resisted calls to expand and offer more holidays as by remaining small and true to our origins, we are able to keep our personal touch and ensure that our holiday experiences are very special for all those involved.